 - a.
-The BSP project manager who will oversee the fiber construction. - b.
-A list of the permits and regulatory approvals necessary to complete the fiber build and the BSPs approach to securing these permits and approvals. - c.
-The engineering firm that will design the fiber network. - d.
-The construction firm or firms that will construct the fiber. - e.
+The BSP project manager who will oversee the fiber construction - b.
+A list of the permits and regulatory approvals necessary to complete the fiber build and the BSPs approach to securing these permits and approvals - c.
+The engineering firm that will design the fiber network - d.
+The construction firm or firms that will construct the fiber - e.
 A detailed construction narrative and timeline outlining the engineering, design, project management and construction of the project.
 The narrative should address: - 1.
-A Diagram showing the proposed network topology and the specific fiber routes (can be marked as confidential) proposed to serve the CCSD locations. - 2.
-Outline of the buried and/or aerial portions of the fiber routes. - 3.
-Outline for the aerial sections, the process the BSP will follow to secure pole attachment rights from pole owners.

-- 4. The current anticipated turn by turn overview of the route. - 5.
-The anticipated number of crews that will be used to construct the route. - 6.
-The process for order, receipt, inspection and storage of all outside plant materials. - 7.
-Any permitting, supply chain, labor or other challenges that the BSP anticipates could delay the construction of the route.
+A Diagram showing the proposed network topology and the specific fiber routes (can be marked as confidential) proposed to serve the CCSD locations - 2.
+Outline of the buried and/or aerial portions of the fiber routes.
+CCSD advises that buried fiber more network resilience. - Outline for the aerial sections the process the BSP will follow to secure pole attachment rights from pole owners.
+CCSD advises that buried fiber more network resilience. - 4.
+The current anticipated turn by turn overview of the route - 5.
+The anticipated number of crews that will be used to construct the route - 6.
+The process for order, receipt, inspection and storage of all outside plant materials - 7.
+Any permitting, supply chain, labor or other challenges that the BSP anticipates could delay the construction of the route - The plan to extend the fiber to serve nearby residential and business customers a.
+The BSP must acknowledge that it understands the requirements of this RFP by initialing the bottom of each page of the RFP, including appendices, and including this in the response.